-This Material Compliance Regulation describes the requirements of Techem GmbH and its affiliated companies with respect to all known prohibited, regulated and declarable substances declared by law in their current form.
+This Material Compliance Standard describes the requirements of Techem GmbH and its affiliated companies with regard to all known legally prohibited, regulated and declarable substances in their current form.

 If any changes in the law are not yet reflected in this standard, this does not release the supplier from the obligation to take these changes in the law into account and to comply with the current legal requirements that apply from time to time.